-Assessment The promotion exam is a tool to assist participants in their progress as martial artists.
+Assessment The promotion exam is a tool to assist participants in their progress as skilled martial artists.
 It is not a competition with other people; it is a learning opportunity in which each individual displays their skills and receives feedback towards continual improvement.
 Sometimes the biggest challenge is just showing up.

 Expectations.
-Lower rank exams emphasize coordinated movements and balance; intermediate rank exams emphasize greater precision of movement and balance; higher rank exams require participants to include the demonstration of adaptability, creativity, and effectiveness in techniques, forms, breaking, sparring, and defense.
+Lower rank exams emphasize coordinated movements and balance; intermediate rank exams emphasize greater precision of movement; higher rank exams require participants to include the demonstration of adaptability, creativity, and effectiveness in techniques, forms, breaking, sparring, and defense.

 The Goal.
 Our program emphasizes developing and applying confidence and intelligence in the decision-making process.
 This becomes more challenging under stress.
-Part of the promotion exam is to deal with confusion.
+Part of the promotion exam is to deal with stress and confusion.
 The individual must filter out the clutter and arrive at a good decision and good actions.

 A typical Taekwondo Promotion Exam covers the following five components: